chipsalliance/caliptra-sw/rom/dev/README.md

 ### Preamble validation: Manufacturing key validation

-- fuse_key_manifest_pk_hash_mask is the mask which revokes an ECC key.
+- fuse_ecc_revocation is the mask which revokes an ECC key.
   - If bit-0 is set, that key is disabled.
 All other higher bits which are zeros, are still enabled.
   - If all the bits are zeros, all the keys are enabled.
   - If bit-0 and bit-1 are set, all higher slot bits (2 and 3) are enabled.
-- Validate that the 'Active Key Index' in the preamble is not disabled in the fuse_key_manifest_pk_hash_mask fuse.
+- Validate that the 'Active Key Index' in the preamble is not disabled in the fuse_ecc_revocation fuse.
   - If the key is disabled, fail the validation.
-- Repeat the above procedure for LMS or MLDSA keys using the fuse_pqc_revocation for key revocation.
+- Repeat the above procedure for LMS or MLDSA keys using the fuse_lms_revocation or fuse_mldsa_revocation fuses respectively for key revocation.

 ### Preamble validation: Validate the owner key